Sweet Spot Training is widely recognised as being the most effective ways of improving your fitness and ‘getting to the next level’.

-Sweet Spot Training is a fairly recent concept which is basically training in the upper half of Tempo and lower half of Threshold.
+Sweet-Spot Training is basically training in the upper half of Tempo and lower half of Threshold.
 For the sportive and grandfondo cyclist, sweet-spot is the intensity that you can maintain on successive alpine climbs.
 I like to pitch it at where you can still comfortably drink two or three mouthfulls of water and chew food without gasping for breath.
 It’s riding hard but not too hard.

 Power Meter : If you have a power meter aim to keep your power between 85% and 95% of FTP.
 For example, if your FTP is 220 watts then you should aim to keep your power in the range of 187 to 209, or round it off to 190 to 210 watts.